 During e-ScienceTalk’s first year, iSGTW built several partnerships and was a media sponsor at a number of events including the Citizen CyberScience Summit, the EGI Technical Forum 2010 and the EGI User Forum 2011.
 ISGTW was also represented by Fermilab at the Supercomputing 2010 event in New Orleans in November 2010, attended by 10,000 delegates, where the new version of the website was previewed, and delegates were given the opportunity to subscribe.
 The relationship with the conference organisers has continued throughout the project.
 Many other media partnerships have also been developed including the International Supercomputing Conference in Leipzig, Germany (ISC’13).
 The iSGTW team have provided coverage (three articles) and promoted the conference in a side panel on the website.

-For each European Grid Infrastructure (EGI) forum and many other conferences, APO the web and graphic design partner ha created a poster to advertise the publication at the conference (see Figure 2).
-Each has had a unique design based around a theme from the host city These professionallooking eye-catching posers stand out, and are displayed in highly visible areas within the conference centre (e.g. coffee stands, lunch areas and podiums).
+For each European Grid Infrastructure (EGI) forum and many other conferences, APO the web and graphic design partner have created a poster to advertise the publication at the conference (see Figure 2).
+Each has had a unique design based around a theme from the host city.
+These professional-looking, eye-catching posers stand out, and are displayed in highly visible areas within the conference centre (e.g. coffee stands, lunch areas and podiums).

 Prior to September 2011, delegates at conferences had been automatically signed up to receive iSGTW on registration.
 During e-ScienceTalk, subscribers were invited instead to submit their email address to the subscriber mailing list after an event in conference feedback surveys.
 Even though this approach reduces the number of subscribers for individual events, it ensures our readership is fully cognisant when signing up and has resulted in a lower unsubscribe rate.
 The publication has found that these active subscribers are more likely to explore and stay loyal and engaged for longer.